 What do I do for core exercises?

-I probably overstated how complicated this is by saying ‘core exercises’, because usually I just do 12 incline bench sit-ups as quickly as I reasonably can… engaging my core instead of my lower back, of course.
+I probably overstated how complicated this is by saying ‘core exercises’, because usually I just do 12 incline sit-ups as quickly as I reasonably can… engaging my core instead of my lower back, of course.

 Sometimes instead, if available, I may go to the Captain’s Chair and do a set of hanging knee raises.
 But the sit-ups are more straightforward, fully engaging and easier to do.